 Terrorism is everywhere these days.
 From Iron Man to Star Trek and everywhere in between, you just can’t get away from it.
 In this case Capt.
 Kirk is on the trail of a Star Fleet operative gone rogue.
 He’s blown up a secret research facility.
 Tried to kill off the top brass, but Kirk is […]

 Book two in The Lion Hunters.
 After the loss of her family Goewin is forced to flee Britain.
 In the company of Aksum’s ambassador to Britain, Piamos, she travels across Europe and into Africa.
 Her father’s ambassador, Constantine, is to be regent of Britain.
 But is he a man she would be willing to marry? […]

 Teenage boys are going missing in Innertown.
 Where they go and what happens to them, nobody knows.
 Some say that they have runaway, escaping the town with its pollution, disease, death and lack of a future.
 Others say that no one ever leaves Inntertown, and why didn’t they talk of their plans to anyone else. […]

 The Strain Trilogy #3 I really enjoyed the first book in this series, The Strain worked really well as a competent vampire story.
 It was creepy and horrible and very readable.
 The second book, The Fall, I didn’t enjoy quite so much, but I still liked it.
 Solid, but still very readable.
 But this one, […]

-Scott Pilgram is dating a highschooler.
-A 17-teen year old Chinese American highschooler to be precise.
-But then he encounters Ramona Flowers and becomes a “nice guy” dick and starts seeing her two.
+Scott Pilgrim is dating a highschooler.
+A 17-teen year old Chinese Canadian highschooler to be precise.
+But then he encounters Ramona Flowers and becomes a nice guy dick and starts seeing her too.
 But Ramona has a past, 7 evil exes, and for some reason Scott must fight and defeat them all.

 I really loved Ilium when I read it in June so was looking forward to this, the sequel.
 And it kicks off right where we left the story in the first book.
 Unfortunately it just didn’t work as well.
 All through this book I was interested in what was going on, but never gripped, never fascinated or engaged by it.
 Merely hmm, that’s interesting.